 Author: Helio Castroneves (2010)

 This is a great story about focus, leadership qualities, believing in yourself, living in the moment, and overcoming adversity.
-Helio’s love for racing begins as a young boy, going to the race track each weekend with his father, who owned a racing team.
+Helio’s love for racing began as a young boy, going to the race track each weekend with his father, who owned a racing team.

 You get an inside view into what some people may think was an overnight success that actually took 14 years.
 Sound familiar?